cloudon-one/.github/profile/README.md

 ### Hello and welcome,

-I'm Yaar Naumenko - Cloud Engineer and Infra, ML/AA Consultant.
+I'm Yaar Naumenko - Cloud Infra, AI and CyberSec Engineer and Consultant.
 [Check out my LinkedIn profile](https://www.linkedin.com/in/ynaumenko).

 Since May 2020 I was engaged as Cloud Engineer/Architect to >20 different cloud migration and cloud-native projects.